Larry Hillblom: Paternity controversy

 Investigators discovered he had had a facial mole removed at UCSF Medical Center, and it was still there; UCSF agreed to relinquish the mole (although its release could deprive UCSF of the estate if it could be used to prove Hillblom had sired children).
 It was later discovered, however, that the mole was not from Hillblom.

-Hillblom's mother, brother, and half-brother initially refused to submit their DNA, which could also have been used to determine paternity of the children.
+Hillblom's mother, brother and half-brother initially refused to submit their DNA, which could also have been used to determine paternity of the children.
 Lujan and co-counsel Israel then dispatched a team of investigators to compare the DNA of all the children suing for claim on Hillblom's estate.
 Lujan and Israel surmised that since the girls were located in different countries, if the children shared certain DNA markers, the only logical conclusion would be that they would almost certainly have the same father.
 In the end, a judge ordered Hillblom's brother and mother to submit to genetic testing.
 The tests confirmed that four of the eight claimants were Hillblom's children.

-It was ultimately determined that a Vietnamese child, Lory Nguyen; Jellian Cuartero, 5, and Mercedita Feliciano, 4, of the Philippines; and Larry Hillbroom Jr., of Palau, were fathered by Hillblom.
-In the final settlement, each of the four children received a gross payment of US$90 million, reduced to about US$50 million after taxes and fees, while the remaining US$240 million went to the Hillblom Foundation, which followed Hillblom's wishes and donated funds to University of California, San Francisco, for medical research.
+It was ultimately determined that a Vietnamese child, Lory Nguyen; Jellian Cuartero, 5 and Mercedita Feliciano, 4, of the Philippines; and Larry Hillblom Jr., of Palau, were fathered by Hillblom.
+In the final settlement, each of the four children received a gross payment of US$90 million, reduced to about US$50 million after taxes and fees, while the remaining US$240 million went to the Hillblom Foundation, which followed Hillblom's wishes and donated funds to UCSF, for medical research.

+Legacy

 A film by Alexis Spraic documenting the controversy that took place after Hillblom's death, titled Shadow Billionaire, was first shown at the 2009 Tribeca Film Festival.